Life Insurance Cash Payouts: How to Get a Cash Payout from your Life Insurance Policy

 How the beneficiary is paid

 Traditionally life insurance payouts have been distributed in a lump sum, but today a beneficiary has a range of options for receiving the money from a policy.
 Payouts can also come through installment payments, annuities that are guaranteed to last for the rest of the survivor’s life, interest-only payments or plans with provisions for contingent beneficiaries or payouts based on two different survivors.

 Life insurance payments are not subject to income tax, and this tax-free status is in effect no matter how the payout is administered.
 The only exception is in the case of an insurance policy taken out on an employee within a business; this type of policy might be partially subject to income taxes.
 Even if the proceeds from insurance payouts are not taxed, however, any interest generated on the payout is taxed as ordinary income.*

-When a payout isn’t the best outcome
+When a cash payout isn’t the best outcome

-As beneficial as a life insurance payout can be for survivors in many circumstances, there are other cases where an insurance policy becomes more of a burden than a help while the injured is alive.
-If the circumstances surrounding the beneficiary have changed, or the premium payments have become so burdensome that the cost outweighs the future payoff, it could be that a life settlement is a course of action.
+As beneficial as a life insurance payout can be for survivors, in many circumstances, there are other cases where an insurance policy becomes more of a burden than a help while the policyholder is alive.
+If the circumstances surrounding the beneficiary have changed, or the premium payments have become so burdensome that the cost outweighs the future payoff, seniors may find that a life settlement is the best course of action.

 By selling a policy in a life settlement, the seller is free from the policy’s premiums and receives a cash windfall upon completion of the sale, while the buyer assumes the payments and receives the benefit upon the insured’s death.